bgizdov/quarkus-multi-module-project-quickstart/README.md

-Here’s an improved GitHub description for your project:

 # Quarkus 3 Multi-Module Project Quickstart

 This repository provides a quickstart template for building a multi-module project using Quarkus 3.15 LTS, featuring Lombok and Jandex.